THE COMPLETE SEO CHECKLIST

 TIP #5: MAKE SURE YOUR WEBSITE IS MOBILE FRIENDLY

-- Google is using mobile-first indexing to rank your website; how your site functions on a mobile device is more important than how it performs on a desktop.
+- Google uses mobile-first indexing to rank your website; how your site functions on a mobile device is more important than how it performs on a desktop.
 Use Google’s mobile-friendly test to check how your website performs.

 - Make sure it’s easy to navigate via a mobile device.